 Does Anyone Believe in Sculpture?
 Michael Glover, https://hyperallergic.com

 Barry Lopez, whose landmark writings bore witness to the natural world, has died at 75.
 Lit Hub

 I read Arctic Dreams when it was first published in 1986, and thought it more than wonderful.
-I bought subsequent books and later saw him read at Glee Books and just told him I was fan.
+I bought subsequent books and later saw him give a reading at gleebooks, Sydney in 1998.
+I asked him the comparison between the two polar regions, he said, Antarctica is so remote it’s like outer space.
+I told him I hade been writing about Douglas Mawson and he said he was a great fan.

 ‘I would say the first rule in connecting with nature is to pay attention, and part of paying attention is choosing to listen instead of speaking.
 The most difficult part of being outside one’s comfort zone is understanding how much you’re being taught by not talking.
 In my experience traveling with indigenous people, nobody says much of anything while they’re on the move.
 Because language collapses experience into meaning, and if you do it too soon, you’ve lost all the other meaning that would’ve been there.’
 Barry Lopez [i] Our usual bird survey at Urunga, (one or two birds only) the silvers satisfying elemental preceding rainbow bling, transferrable to black-and-white gelatin silver prints, and memory.
 Mullet always look very hungry.